-1. After 8 days (36 hours) of unexcused absence, the students may be assigned an In School Study or a Saturday School.
-A referral will be made to the Absence Intervention Team.
+- 1. After 8 days (52 hours) of unexcused absence, the students will be assigned an In School Suspension or a Friday School.
+A referral will be made to the Absence Intervention Team. - 2.
+After 11 days (72 hours) of unexcused absence, the student will be assigned an In School Suspension or a Friday School.
 An Absence Intervention Plan will be written and JFS will be notified.
 The Absence Intervention Plan team will consist of at least two staff members and the child's parent/guardian.
 The team will develop a plan to get the student to school consistently/keep the student in school.
 If progress is not made after 60 calendar days, the district may file a complaint with the juvenile court.